 Of course, this is a futile hope, and perhaps not a worthy sentiment at all.
 Bagan has been renowned for ages.
-Marco Polo is quoted calling it “A gilded city, alive with tinkling bells and the swishing sound of monks’ robes”.
-He may have been here, but during the days I spent in Bagan there were far less monks to be seen than in Mandalay and Yangon.
+Marco Polo is quoted, calling it “A gilded city, alive with tinkling bells and the swishing sound of monks’ robes”.
+He may have been here, but during the days I spent in Bagan there were far less monks than in Mandalay and Yangon.

 What there is to see

 Indeed the “gilded city” is not so gilded anymore.
-Years of neglect and natural disasters have had serious consequences on the majority of temples and religious monuments that were built in the 11th to 13th centuries.
-According to this article “the official count by the end of the 13th century is said to have been 4446.
-By 1901 surveys found 2157 monuments still standing and identifiable.
-According to resident Burmese archaeologist U Aung Kyaing, the last count was taken in 1978, when archaeologists found 2230 identifiable sites, however, most contemporary references on the subject quote a figure of 2217.
-These figures do not include brick mounds, which would give a total of nearly 4000 separate visible sites. ”
+Years of neglect and natural disasters have had serious consequences on the majority of temples and religious monuments from the 11th to 13th centuries.
+According to an article the official count by the end of the 13th century was 4,446.
+By 1901 surveys found 2,157 monuments still standing and identifiable.
+According to resident Burmese archaeologist U Aung Kyaing, the last count was taken in 1978, when archaeologists found 2,230 identifiable sites.
+However, most contemporary references on the subject quote a figure of 2,217.
+These figures do not include brick mounds, which would give a total of nearly 4,000 separate visible sites. “

-There is a huge variety of buildings to be found across the plain of Bagan.
-The large majority of sites, be it temples, stupas (Buddhist religious monuments) and kyaungs (monasteries) are found in their most basic shape, red bricks.
-Some are covered by white painted plaster, and occasionally stucco reliefs have survived and even multi-coloured murals.
+There is a huge variety of buildings across the plain of Bagan.
+The large majority of sites, be it temples, stupas (Buddhist religious monuments) and kyaungs (monasteries) are in their most basic shape, red bricks.
+Some are covered by white painted plaster.
+Occasionally stucco reliefs have survived and even multi-coloured murals.
 The murals in particular are in danger of disappearing altogether, judging from what I read up on and observed.

-Some of the most amazing gilded buildings in all of Myanmar, and indeed the entire Buddhist world, are found here.
+In Bagan we find some of the most amazing gilded buildings in all of Myanmar, and indeed the entire Buddhist world.
 The most prominent example is probably the Shwezigon Pagoda.
 It looks roughly like the Shwedagon in Yangon, completely covered by gold and even with relics inside of the former Prince Gautama himself.
 This pagoda dates back to 1102 and is recognised as the prototype of Burmese stupas.